 Using Personas and Prompts Together

 You can combine personas with prompt library entries for powerful, specialized workflows.
-For example, activate a "Legal Reviewer" persona to set the overall tone and expertise, then click a prompt library entry like "Identify liability clauses in this contract" to execute a specific task within that context.
+For example, activate a "Legal Reviewer" persona to set the overall tone and expertise, then select a prompt library entry like "Identify liability clauses in this contract" to execute a specific task within that framing.
+This layered approach lets you standardize high-level context (persona) while maintaining flexibility for specific instructions (prompt library).

 Troubleshooting Persona Issues